repsyio/docs/content/maven/using-private-maven-repository/_index.md

 If you don't have maven installed; you can use `./mvwn compile` in Linux/Mac or `mvnw compile` in Windows.

-You can find a working example in [GitHub](https://github.com/repsyio/example-maven-usage-with-m2-settings).
+You can find a working example in [GitHub](https://github.com/repsyio/example-maven-usage).

+## Furter Reading

+You can take a look at Maven Deployment Plug-in offical [documentation](https://maven.apache.org/plugins/maven-deploy-plugin/index.html).